Xanthan Gum Substitutes: Here’s Everything You Need To Know

 2. Replaces Gluten In Baking

 Xanthan gum acts as a binding agent to the dough in gluten-free baking.
-Instead of just falling apart, when you add xanthan gum, it helps the dough stick together and makes it stretchy.
+Instead of just falling apart, adding xanthan gum helps the dough stick together and makes it stretchy.

-You can see how perfect the layers of this vanilla layer cake hold together.
+You can see how perfectly the layers of this vanilla layer cake hold together.

 3. Stabilizes Salad Dressings

-If you have tried to mix oil and vinegar, you know they’ll separate easily.
+If you try mixing oil and vinegar, you know they’ll separate easily.
 Even though xanthan gum is not an emulsifier, it can help to prevent oil from separating.
-It also keeps the spices and seasonings suspended so they are easier to mix into your salad!
+It also keeps the spices and seasonings suspended, making them easier to mix into your salad!

 4. Makes Ice Cream Smoother

-This is a really surprising benefit of xanthan gum that not a lot of people know!
+This is a surprising benefit of xanthan gum that not many people know!

-Since it interacts with liquids and changes the texture of it, it can make ice cream smoother.
-It actually prevents ice crystals from forming inside the ice cream and it only takes a really small amount for it to work.
+Since it interacts with liquids and changes its texture, it can make ice cream smoother.
+It prevents ice crystals from forming inside the ice cream, and it only takes a small amount to work.

-If you have ever tried to make homemade ice cream out of non-dairy milk like soy, almond, or coconut, then you know the struggle to obtain that creamy consistency.
-Try adding a little bit of xanthan gum and see how it elevates it!
+If you have ever tried to make homemade ice cream from non-dairy milk like soy, almond, or coconut, you know the struggle to obtain that creamy consistency.
+Try adding a little xanthan gum and see how it elevates it!

 Options For Xanthan Gum Substitutes